sliors/utils/less/README.md

 curl -s -o ~/.lessfilter https://raw.githubusercontent.com/sliors/utils/master/less/lessfilter && chmod +x ~/.lessfilter
 ```

-By default, `source-highlight` is used.
+By default, `source-highlight` is used as the coloring tool.

 To configure the coloring tool, set env var `LESS_COLOR_CMD` to either `source-highlight` or `pygmentize`.
 For example: